mwz/kafka-kamon-lag-monitor/README.md

 ```

 ## Metrics
-The app records Kafka metrics using [Kamon](http://kamon.io/documentation/0.6.x/kamon-core/metrics/instruments/#histograms) histogram instruments - the measurements are exposed in InfluxDb as `kafka-lag-monitor-timers` and tagged with `kafka-consumer-groups-lag` and `kafka-consumer-groups-state` entities.
+The app records Kafka metrics using [Kamon](http://kamon.io/documentation/0.6.x/kamon-core/metrics/instruments/#histograms) histogram instruments - the measurements are exposed in InfluxDB as `kafka-lag-monitor-timers` and tagged with `kafka-consumer-groups-lag` and `kafka-consumer-groups-state` entities.
 Kafka consumer group states get translated into the following values in the histogram:
-- **2** - `PreparingRebalance` or `CompletingRebalance`
+- **0** - `Dead` or `Empty`
 - **1** - `Stable`
-- **0** - `Dead` or `Empty`
+- **2** - `PreparingRebalance` or `CompletingRebalance`
-- **-1** - any other states
+- **3** - any other states

 ## Changelog
 * **1.1.0** - Added metrics for consumer group state.